amirHossein5/laravel-image/README.md

 When you are using "raw" method,

-nothing will be automatically set(directories, and sizes).
-For setting directory of image there is two method:
+nothing will be automatically set(archive path(2021/12/2), and sizes).
+For setting directory of image:

 ```php
 Image::raw($image)